Leeza Gibbons

 Leeza Kim Gibbons (born March 26, 1957) is an American talk show host.
 She is best known as a correspondent and co-host for Entertainment Tonight (1984–2000) as well as for having her own syndicated daytime talk show, Leeza (1993–2000).
 In 2013, her book Take 2 became a New York Times bestseller and she won the Daytime Emmy for Outstanding Host in a Lifestyle or Travel program for the PBS show, My Generation.
-On February 16, 2015, Gibbons was named the winner of Celebrity Apprentice; while on the show she raised $714,000 for her charity Leeza's Care Connection.
+On February 16, 2015, Gibbons was named the winner of The Celebrity Apprentice; while on the show she raised $714,000 for her charity Leeza's Care Connection.

 Biography

 Early life

 Leeza Gibbons was born in Hartsville, South Carolina, the daughter of Jean and Dr. Carlos Gibbons.
 Gibbons has two siblings – a brother, Carlos Jr., and a sister, Cammy.
 Leeza Gibbons grew up in Columbia, South Carolina in a housing subdivision called Whitehall, and graduated from Irmo High School.
 After completing high school, Gibbons graduated summa cum laude from the University of South Carolina's school of journalism and mass communication.
 She was a member of the Delta Delta Delta sorority at the university.